Pormiiles/Pormiiles/README.md

 - Brazillian (🇧🇷)
 - 🔍 Searching for an internship business experience :D
 - 💻 Studying Systems Analysis and Development (IFBA)
-- 🌱 I'm currently learning WEB development with HTML, CSS and JavaScript + Design using Figma
+- 🌱 I'm currently learning WEB development with HTML, CSS and JavaScript + REST APIs development
 - 🚀 I also intend to learn TypeScript and front-end frameworks (React or Angular)
 - 💡 I'm open to collaborate in new projects.
 All of my contacts are right below :)